jcnelson/poxl/citycoin-prd.md

 ### Mining

-The act of mining a city coin is defined by someone sending Stacks tokens (STX) to the smart contract created for the city, using the following criteria.
+The act of mining a CityCoin is defined by someone sending Stacks tokens (STX) to the smart contract created for the city, using the following criteria.

 - anyone can participate as a miner by sending Stacks tokens (STX) to the smart contract created for the city
 - the Stacks tokens (STX) spent by miners will be distributed:
-  - 70% to city coin holders who lock up their tokens through Stacking
+  - 70% to CityCoin holders who lock up their tokens through Stacking
   - 30% to the city's wallet overseen by a trusted third party custodian
-- for each block in the Stacks blockchain, miners can mine a fixed amount of the city coin
+- for each block in the Stacks blockchain, miners can mine a fixed amount of the CityCoin
-  - the amount of city coins rewarded through mining will follow a diminishing issuance schedule
+  - the amount of CityCoins rewarded through mining will follow a diminishing [issuance schedule](#issuance-schedule)
 - the winning miner for a given Stacks block is selected by a verifiable random function (VRF)
   - the VRF is weighted by the miner's STX bid compared to the total STX bid of other miners in a given Stacks block
-  - after a maturity window (100 Stacks blocks), winning miners can claim the city coins as a reward at any time from the smart contract
+  - after a maturity window (100 Stacks blocks), winning miners can claim the CityCoins as a reward at any time from the smart contract
-- both the act of mining then claiming the city coin are required to increase the total supply of the city coins
+- both the act of mining then claiming the CityCoin are required to increase the total supply of the CityCoins
-  - unclaimed city coins are never minted, and do not affect the total supply
+  - unclaimed CityCoins are never minted, and do not affect the total supply

 ### Stacking

-The act of Stacking a city coin is defined by someone sending the city coins to the smart contract created for the city, using the following criteria.
+The act of Stacking a CityCoin is defined by someone sending the CityCoins to the smart contract created for the city, using the following criteria.

-- anyone can participate as a Stacker by sending city coins to the smart contract created for the city
+- anyone can participate as a Stacker by sending CityCoins to the smart contract created for the city
-- a "reward cycle" is defined by the number of Stacks blocks the Stacker intends to lock their city coins for
+- a "reward cycle" is defined by the number of Stacks blocks the Stacker intends to lock their CityCoins for
   - if desired, Stackers can select to participate in more than one reward cycle
-- Stackers will select the number of reward cycles to lock up the city coins when submitting their transaction to the smart contract
+- Stackers will select the number of reward cycles to lock up the CityCoins when submitting their transaction to the smart contract
-  - while locked, the city coins are held by the smart contract until the reward cycle passes
+  - while locked, the CityCoins are held by the smart contract until the reward cycle passes
-  - by locking the city coins, Stackers are eligible to receive a portion of the Stacks tokens (STX) spent by miners
+  - by locking the CityCoins, Stackers are eligible to receive a portion of the Stacks tokens (STX) spent by miners
-  - the Stacks token (STX) rewards in a given reward cycle are determined by what fraction of city coins are locked up compared to all other Stackers in the same reward cycle
+  - the Stacks token (STX) rewards in a given reward cycle are determined by what fraction of CityCoins are locked up compared to all other Stackers in the same reward cycle
-  - after the locking period, city coins are unlocked and Stackers can reclaim their city coins from the smart contract
+  - after the locking period, CityCoins are unlocked and Stackers can reclaim their CityCoins from the smart contract
-  - after the locking period, Stackers can claim their Stacks tokens (STX) rewards
+  - after the locking period, if eligible, Stackers can claim their Stacks tokens (STX) rewards

 In addition to the functions above, the Stacks token (STX) rewards can be Stacked again on the Stacks blockchain, yielding Bitcoin at 10% APY.

 ### Trading and Open Markets

-The city coins will be listed and available for trading on centralized and decentralized exchanges.
+The CityCoins will be listed and available for trading on centralized and decentralized exchanges.

 ### Usability

-In consideration of enabling anyone to participate in mining or Stacking city coins, the following criteria will be implemented to interface with the smart contract.
+In consideration of enabling anyone to participate in mining or Stacking CityCoins, the following criteria will be implemented to interface with the smart contract.

-- the average block times for the Stacks blockchain mirror that of the Bitcoin blockchain, at an average of 1 block every 10 minutes
+**Note:** the average block times for the Stacks blockchain mirror that of the Bitcoin blockchain, at an average of 1 block every 10 minutes

 **Mining**